yuryprokashev/star-notary-restful-service/README.md

 ## GET /stars/hash:{blockHash}
 ### Description
 Allows to read Block with Star by Blocks' hash.

-Block body contains information about Star, that was registered in this Block.
+Returned Block body contains information about Star, that was registered in this Block.
 ### Request
 #### Example
 ```